-Market rental housing includes rental units in the private rental market and include both purpose-built rental units as well as units in the secondary rental market, such as second suites and rented single detached dwellings.
+Market rental housing includes rental units in the private rental market and include both purpose-built rental units as well as units in the secondary rental market, such as second suites and rented detached dwellings.
 While the secondary rental market is a good source of rental units, the units therein are still not as stable in tenure or as affordable as units in the purpose-built rental market.

 There is a widespread shortage of purpose-built rental housing in Brampton that is appropriate for low- and moderate-income residents, including seniors and families.
 Increasing the supply of adequately sized purpose-built rental housing for households across income ranges has been identified as an important deliverable of Housing Brampton and is necessary to ensure the health and long-term sustainability of the City.
-Ensuring that a range of purpose-built rental housing options, including those that are truly-deeply affordable, are located in close proximity to the transit network is also necessary to ensure that residents have easy access to schools, workplaces, and amenities.
+Ensuring that a range of purpose-built rental housing options, including those that are deeply affordable, are located in close proximity to the transit network is also necessary to ensure that residents have easy access to schools, workplaces, and amenities.

-22.3.2753.3.1.52 An adequate and affordable supply of rental dwelling units will be provided and maintained by ensuring that, through the development approvals process, the City:

--aa.
-Seeks to maintain a residential vacancy rate of at least 3% among all categories of dwelling units for the previous 3 years, as measured by the annual Canada Mortgage and Housing Corporation Rental Market Report; and,

-- bb.
-Strictly controls the diversion of long-term rental housing units and residential land to dedicated short-term rental use, including through online sharing-economy platforms that enable dwelling units to be rented to the travelling public. - 22.3.2763.3.1.53 The City will actively strive to increase the supply of purpose-built rental housing for low- and moderate-income households. - 3.3.3.54 The City will work to retain the existing rental housing stock.
-The City will not permit the conversion and/or demolition of a residential rental building with six or more dwelling units if the City's average rental vacancy rate for the preceding 3 years is below 3%, as determined by the Canada Mortgage and Housing Corporation, unless the following conditions are met to the City's satisfaction: - a.
-That the existing rental dwelling units subject to conversion or demolition be replaced with the same or higher number of dwelling units of comparable affordability.
-Where a change to the built form is being proposed, alternative requirements for replacement dwelling units will be given due consideration; - b.
-Compliance with tenant rights, including notice, as required by legislation; and, - c.
-Compliance with a City by-law passed pursuant to section 99.1 of the Municipal Act, 2001, including conditions imposed as a requirement of obtaining a permit such as entering into an agreement with the City. - 22.3.2783.3.1.54 The City will require development applications proposing conversion of rental buildings to condominium tenure or demolition of rental buildings to provide a detailed Housing Analysis and Rental Conversion Report for evaluation by the City. - 3.3.1.55 Land use designations that allow residential uses will allow as-of-right Single Room Occupancy (SRO) housing, that is appropriate in form and intensity to the land use designation and overlay, to provide affordable, purpose-built rental housing for single person households. - 22.3.2793.3.1.56 The City will encourage the provision of rental housing in appropriate applications where conversion of employment land is supported, and in the redevelopment of large development applications, and within the residential use component of Mixed-Use Areas. - 22.3.2803.3.1.57 Brampton will explore temporary use policies that include modular, movable, temporary, rental housing, and non-market housing.
+- 3.3.1.52 An adequate and affordable supply of rental dwelling units will be provided and maintained by ensuring that, through the development approvals process, the City: - Seeks to maintain a residential vacancy rate of at least 3% among all categories of dwelling units for the previous 3 years, as measured by the annual Canada Mortgage and Housing Corporation Rental Market Report; and, - b.
+Strictly controls the diversion of long-term rental housing units and residential land to dedicated short-term rental use, including through online sharing-economy platforms that enable dwelling units to be rented to the travelling public. - 3.3.1.53 The City will actively strive to increase the supply of purpose-built rental housing for low- and moderate-income households. - 3.3.1.54 The City will require development applications proposing conversion of rental buildings to condominium tenure or demolition of rental buildings to provide a detailed Housing Analysis and Rental Conversion Report for evaluation by the City. - 3.3.1.55 Land use designations that allow residential uses will allow as-of-right Single Room Occupancy (SRO) housing, that is appropriate in form and intensity to the land use designation and overlay, to provide affordable, purpose-built rental housing for single person households. - 3.3.1.56 The City will encourage the provision of rental housing in appropriate applications where conversion of employment land is supported, and in the redevelopment of large development applications and within the residential use component of Mixed-Use Areas.

-22.3.2813.3.1.58 The City will support rental housing development by exploring exemption from Inclusionary Zoning provisions, exploring a community benefit status within the Community Benefits Charges Strategy and By-law and providing additional supports through the application review process.
+- 3.3.1.57 Brampton will explore temporary use policies that include modular, movable, temporary, rental housing and non-market housing. - 3.3.1.58 The City will support rental housing development by exploring exemption from Inclusionary Zoning provisions, exploring a community benefit status within the Community Benefits Charges Strategy and Bylaw and providing additional supports through the application review process.